jldugger/albums.pwnguin.net/README.rst

 Thank you
 =========
-This example project is based on the earlier `photologue_demo project <https://github.com/richardbarran/photologue_demo>`_.
+This project is based on the upstream django-photologue example project, which is in turn based on the earlier `photologue_demo project <https://github.com/richardbarran/photologue_demo>`_.
 This project included contributions and input from: crainbf, tomkingston, bmcorser.